Healthy Homes Assessment Island Bay

 Home Assessments Island Bay for Rental Properties

-There are many things you should look for when conducting an house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many concerns to be able to examine in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch today and book your rental properties home assessment.
+The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can be extremely costly for property owners and landlords.
+For expert advice get in touch today and book your rental property home assessment.

 home assessments for rental properties